-Solange won't be sharing her thoughts with us in the form of 140-character messages.
+Solange will no be sharing her thoughts with us in the form of 140-character messages.
 But the reason the singer gave up her Twitter account is a powerful political statement.

 In her last message before deactivating her Twitter account, Solange mentioned Takiya Thompson.
 Thompson, an activist, was arrested on Monday after helping topple a Confederate statue in Durham, North Carolina on Monday.

 According to a fan's screenshot, this was Solange's last tweet: "deleting my twitter soon, but before I dip when we gonna pull up? & what we got to do to get my new hero Takiyah Thompson free?"

 Thompson's actions, along with the tearing down of similar Confederate monuments across the country, came after the tragic attack in Charlottesville, Virginia over the weekend.
 Heather Heyer, a counterprotester, died on Saturday after fighting a white nationalist rally.
 Heyer died when a man drove his car into a group of people protesting the event.
 National Security Advisor H.R.
 McMaster called the incident an act of domestic terrorism.